-Sandie Sansom - Governor from 1996 - Vice-Chair of Governors, Chair of Resources
+Sandie Sansom - Trustee from 1996 - Vice-Chair of the Board, Chair of School Improvement

 I trained as a teacher in the mid-70s but never taught in mainstream education.
 I have taught English as a foreign language in Mexico City and in London.
 I worked in the financial markets in the City of London for 16 years; in foreign exchange, sterling deposits, financial futures and as a Investment Manager.

 I left the City to spend more time with my family.
 My son went to Harlands and then on to Warden Park.
-I have a step-son and daughter, both grown up and currently have grandchildren (via my step daughter) who have been educated at Harlands.
+I have a step-son and daughter, both grown up and my grandchildren (via my step daughter) have also been educated at Harlands.